Frequently Asked Questions

 If you do not exclude yourself from the Settlement Class, you can object to the Settlement if you don’t like any part of it.
 You can give reasons why you think the Court should deny approval by filing an objection.
 To object, you must file a letter or brief with the Court stating that you object to the Settlement in Cardona v.
 Magid Glove & Safety Manufacturing Co., LLC, Case No. 2021-CH-000257, no later than October 29, 2024.
 All objections and other filings must be e-filed via the Court’s electronic filing system.

 The objection must be in writing, must be signed, and must include the following information: (a) your full name, address, and telephone number, (b) a statement that you believe you are a member of a Settlement Class, (c) the specific factual and/or legal grounds for your objection, including any supporting materials, (e) your handwritten signature, (f) the name and telephone number of any attorneys representing, advising, or in any way assisting you in connection with the preparation or submission of your objection or who may profit from the pursuit of the objection, and (g) a statement indicating whether you (and/or your counsel) intend to appear at the Final Approval Hearing.
-You must submit any objection in writing by [date] in order to be heard by the Court at the Final Approval Hearing.
+You must submit any objection in writing by October 29, 2024 in order to be heard by the Court at the Final Approval Hearing.
 If you do hire your own attorney, you will be solely responsible for payment of any fees and expenses the attorney incurs on your behalf.
 If you exclude yourself from the Settlement, you cannot file an objection.

 In addition to filing your objection with the Court, you must send via mail, hand delivery, or overnight delivery, by no later than October 29, 2024, copies of your objection and any supporting documents to both Class Counsel and the Defendant’s Counsel at the addresses listed below: